 (2) Sound measuring equipment for which a certificate has been issued under Schedule 4 clause 2(2) within the 2 year period immediately preceding the date of its use is taken to have been calibrated in accordance with Schedule 4.

-[Regulation 22 inserted in Gazette 5 Dec 2013 p.
+[Regulation 22 inserted: Gazette 5 Dec 2013 p.
 5713-14.]

 23. Calibration results to be available